Diffence: Fencing Membership Privacy With Diffusion Models: Introduction

+In this context of utility, unlike previous studies on MIAs that focused solely on model accuracy, we recognize model utility encompasses not just accuracy, but also the meaningfulness of the output confidence scores or how well the confidences are calirbated \cite{naeini2015obtaining,guo2017calibration}.
+Through our evaluation, we have also verified that \name effectively maintains the meaningfulness of confidence scores, which indicates that it indeed preserves the overall utility.

-We summarize our contributions as follows: \begin{enumerate} \item We propose a novel diffusion model-based membership inference defense framework, which can enhance the membership privacy of pre-existing (both undefended and defended) models without compromising the utility of the model. \item We propose a new defense pipeline, which for the first time combines defenses deployed at different stages to achieves better defense performance. \item We implemented the prototype of the proposed method.
-Our extensive experiments show that our proposed defense can effectively improve membership privacy of existing models without utility loss.
-For example, We successfully reduced the attack accuracy of the most recent state-of-the-art defenses, HAMP and RelaxLoss, from 57.41\% to 53.61\% and from 63.51\% to 60.13\% on CIFAR100, which achieved new state-of-the-art performance, without any loss in model accuracy.
-Furthermore, we show that in certain settings our method can enhance both the utility and privacy of the model. \end{enumerate}
+\paragraphb{Summary of contributions:} Our contributions are as follows: \begin{enumerate} \item We propose a novel diffusion model-based membership inference defense framework called \name, which can boost the membership privacy of pre-existing (both undefended and defended) models without compromising the model utility. \item We propose a new defense pipeline, which for the first time combines defenses deployed at different stages to achieve better defense performance. \item We implemented the prototype of the \name.
+Our extensive experiments show that \name can effectively improve the membership privacy of existing models without utility loss.
+Furthermore, we show that in certain settings \name can enhance both the model accuracy and privacy of the model. \end{enumerate}